Neuro-Oncology

 Most radiation-related tumors are histologically and clinically aggressive.
 Treatment does not differ from the standard of care for any CNS malignancy, though the risks of reirradiation and cumulative dose need to be considered.

-The outcome of treatment of radiation necrosis with steroids, bevacizumab, surgical resection, and LITT is highly variable.
+The outcome of treatment of radiation necrosis with steroids, bevacizumab, and other treatments is highly variable.
 Surgical resection is the most effective option and is used for salvage when other methods fail.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.